 I would be a successful hypnotherapist, running a private practice and be working with groups.
 Because I love teaching, I would be lecturing and presenting my work on stage and at conferences.
 I would be able to teach people about the brain and about how grief effects the brain and I would be an excellent role model for my boys.
 My accommodation will change and I will be living in a nice house and find myself another supportive and loving relationship.

 5 years on and I am living in my miracle.
 My teenage boys are happy and balanced and a joy to be around.
 I live in a fabulous house with my boys and lovely partner Toby who is my rock.

 My debut book Good Grief was published in 2016, and I run a thriving Hypnotherapy Practice from Cirencester, and work with clients online all over the world.
-I have launched a self-hypnosis audio range and am a lecturer for The Clifton Practice and present hypnotherapy workshops and training around the UK.
+I have launched a Meditation audio range and am a lecturer for The Clifton Practice and present hypnotherapy workshops and training around the UK.